DanielCech/StylesheetHelper/README.md

 ## Usage
 * After installation is `stylesheethelper` located in `/usr/local/bin`
-* Call `stylesheethelper` from shell in root of your project
+* Call `stylesheethelper` from the shell at the root of your project
 * You will be asked for paste of Figma CSS
 * Then enter `zzz` as separator (It is silly, I know :-))
 * The result is printed and copied to clipboard at the same time